John Barnes: Jamaica

 Barnes entered discussions with the Jamaica Football Federation in September 2008 regarding the possibility of him managing the Jamaica national team.
 On 16 September 2008, Barnes was appointed as manager of Jamaica announcing Mike Commane as his assistant.
 Barnes guided his new Jamaican charges to a first-place finish in the 2008 Caribbean Championships, qualifying as the top Caribbean side for the 2009 CONCACAF Gold Cup.
 In February 2009, Barnes told Sky Sports that he wanted to return to club management if the opportunity arose.
 It was reported in May 2009 that Barnes contacted English League Two side Port Vale to see whether he could replace out-going manager Dean Glover.
-Ultimately, though, the potential move to Port Vale did not happen.
-Instead, on 14 June 2009 he confirmed that he was to be appointed manager of League One side Tranmere Rovers.

 Tranmere Rovers

+The potential move to Port Vale did not happen.
+On 14 June 2009, he confirmed that he was to be appointed manager of League One side Tranmere Rovers.
 Barnes was officially named as manager of Tranmere Rovers on 15 June 2009, with Jason McAteer assisting him.
 He got off to a disastrous start, with Tranmere only winning three of their first fourteen games.
 On 9 October 2009, Barnes was sacked by the club six days after a 5–0 defeat at Millwall and a run of just two wins from eleven league games.

 Accolades

 Former England international Tom Finney remarked that "players like John Barnes come along just once in a lifetime."
 Twice in his career, Barnes was voted Football Writers' Association Footballer of the Year.
 He also won the PFA Players' Player of the Year.
 Barnes was voted England's "greatest left foot" by readers of The Times in 2016, ahead of Chris Waddle and Jimmy Greaves.
 Barnes was inducted into the English Football Hall of Fame in 2005 in recognition of his contribution to the English game.

-The Liverpool fans' adoration for "Digger" (he was nicknamed after the character Digger Barnes in the American soap opera Dallas) was emphasised when he finished in the top 5 of the poll 100 Players Who Shook The Kop which was conducted by the official Liverpool Football Club web site in the summer of 2006.
-More than 110,000 supporters worldwide voted for their 10 favourite players of all time, Barnes finished 5th behind Robbie Fowler (4th), Ian Rush (3rd), Steven Gerrard (2nd) and the man that signed him three times (for Liverpool, Newcastle and Celtic) Kenny Dalglish (1st).

-He also appears frequently as a selection in FourFourTwo magazine's Perfect XI, a choice in which current and former professional footballers select the best 11 players they have ever seen, played with or against, including selections by Michael Owen, Steve McManaman, Peter Beardsley, Ian Wright and Jamie Carragher.
+The Liverpool fans' adoration for "Digger", as he was nicknamed after the character Digger Barnes in the American soap opera Dallas, was emphasised when he finished in the top 5 of the poll 100 Players Who Shook The Kop which was conducted by the official Liverpool Football Club website in the summer of 2006.
+More than 110,000 supporters worldwide voted for their 10 favourite players of all time, Barnes finished 5th behind Robbie Fowler (4th), Ian Rush (3rd), Steven Gerrard (2nd), and the man that signed him three times (for Liverpool, Newcastle, and Celtic) Kenny Dalglish (1st).
+He also appears frequently as a selection in FourFourTwo magazine's Perfect XI, a choice in which current and former professional footballers select the best 11 players they have ever seen, played with or against, including selections by Michael Owen, Steve McManaman, Peter Beardsley, Ian Wright, and Jamie Carragher.